kavitshah8/thesis/README.md

 * Development is done on kavitdev branch and after manual testing it is merged to master branch.
 Checkout kavitdev branch for latest version.

+#### Notes

+* Tree generation algorithm generates more nodes than you feed in, but that is fine as far as you have a random tree.